HouseTrip/housetrip.github.com/_posts/2014-02-19-continuous-deployment.md

 Before diving deeper into the topic and considering that there are so many "continuouses" in this article, I'd like to give a brief overview of what Continuous Deployment is.
-The simplest way to explain it is, funily enough, in relation to Continuous Delivery.
+The simplest way to explain it is, funnily enough, in relation to Continuous Delivery.

 According to Martin Fowler, you're properly doing Continuous Delivery if: